-The most important values in Deaf culture are: acknowledging the importance of sign language and self-acceptance of one’s deafness as a personal trait rather than a disability or deficiency.
+The most important values in Deaf culture are the acknowledgement of the importance of sign language to the Deaf community and self-acceptance of one’s deafness as a personal trait rather than a disability or deficiency.

-Deaf people, as a group of like-minded individuals, deaf people have certain learnt or adopted behaviours that are distinct from the other communities.
-For example, Deaf people will often stand to speak in a large group so that their signs can be clearly seen by all present.
+As a group of like-minded individuals, deaf people have certain learnt or adopted behaviours that are distinct from the other communities.
+The following are examples of these behaviours:

 For Deaf people, barriers to access are rarely about physical obstacles.
 The most common challenge faced by the Deaf is the lack of access to information.
-This is because such information is conveyed through verbal or auditory methods, or via direct interaction with people who do not use sign language.
+Information is often conveyed through verbal or auditory methods via direct interaction with people who do not use sign language or audio systems.

-People who are Deaf or hard of hearing should have the right to information in accessible formats – such as through sign language interpreters, subtitles and captions – across all forms of media.
+People who are Deaf or hard of hearing should have the right to information in accessible formats across all forms of media.
 With full and equal access to information, they will then be able to make informed decisions.